Aplastic Anemia in Children

 When should I call my child's healthcare provider?

-Each child is different based on how severe his or her symptoms are and what treatment he or she may be getting.
+Each child is different based on how severe their symptoms are and what treatment they may be getting.
 Talk with your child's healthcare provider about when you should call.
-For example, you may be instructed to call if your child has:
+For instance, you may be instructed to call if your child has:

-- Signs of infection, like a fever, or flu-like symptoms
+- Signs of infection, such as a fever, or flu-like symptoms

 - Increased tiredness